Service providers (SP) can be managed from Authentication > SAML IdP > Service Providers.

 - Enter the following information:

-Alternatively, you can select Generate prefix to generate a random 16 digit alphanumeric string.
+Select + to create an alternate IdP prefix.
+Alternatively, you can select Generate prefix in the Create Alternate IdP Prefix dialog to generate a random 16 digit alphanumeric string.

 Select a server certificate to use for the SP.
 If a certificate is not selected, the specified default IdP certificate is used.